Danny Grossman: Notable works

-He was profiled in Moze Mossanen's 1987 documentary film Dance for Modern Times, alongside David Earle, James Kudelka, Ginette Laurin and Christopher House.
+Grossman was profiled in Moze Mossanen's 1987 documentary film Dance for Modern Times, alongside David Earle, James Kudelka, Ginette Laurin and Christopher House.

 Activism and political work

-Drawing on his activism upbringing, Grossman has been involved with many different organisations to promote dance and the arts.
+Drawing on his activist upbringing, Grossman was involved with many different organisations to promote dance and the arts.
 Grossman served on the Toronto Arts Council and participated with Toronto's Artsvote campaign to promote local cultural issues.
-Grossman also promotes dance education by visiting various public schools and post-secondary institutions to teach classes.
+Grossman also promoted dance education by visiting various public schools and post-secondary institutions to teach classes.

+Grossman, who was gay, sometimes choreographing gay-themed dance works.

+Later life and death

+Grossman suffered from heart problems for several years.
+These problems contributed to his death in Toronto on July 29, 2023, at the age of 80.

 Awards

-Grossman has received the Jean A. Chalmers Award for Choreography in 1978 and a Dora Mavor Moore Award for Best New Choreography in 1988.
+Grossman received the Jean A. Chalmers Award for Choreography in 1978 and a Dora Mavor Moore Award for Best New Choreography in 1988.
 In 1998 he received the William Kilbourn Lifetime Achievement Award from the Toronto Arts Awards and the Dance Ontario Award.